Sonic the Hedgehog 4: Episode I: Legacy

 Episode I was envisioned as the first installment of an episodic video game trilogy.
 Shortly before Episode I's release, Balough confirmed that Sega had planned the entire Sonic 4 story.
 While he did not confirm the number of episodes, he said "[they] will definitely make up a larger game.
 After completing them all, you'll have experienced a larger overall story arc that lives up to the epic nature of earlier Sonics."
 In August 2011, Iizuka stated that Episode II would not be released until 2012 (over a year after Episode I) so Sonic Team could focus on Sonic Generations.
 Ahead of Episode II, Sega rereleased Sonic CD (1993) for modern consoles, and advertised it as a prequel to Sonic 4.

 Episode II, released in May 2012, reintroduces Tails and Metal Sonic, and follows Sonic and Tails as they attempt to prevent Eggman and Metal Sonic from relaunching the Death Egg.
 Fan input from Episode I played a significant role in the development of Episode II, as the developers worked to address aspects fans took issue with, such as the physics engine.
 Episode II was released on most platforms that Episode I was available on, although the Wii version was canceled due to hardware constraints.
 Players who own both episodes on a single platform unlock the ability to play as Metal Sonic in Episode I's levels.

 In March 2012, Iizuka announced that Sega did not plan to continue Sonic 4 beyond Episode II.
 In 2015, Australian developer Christian Whitehead said that he had been offered the opportunity to develop Episode III with Sega Studios Australia before that division was shut down, and he instead worked on remasters of Sonic the Hedgehog and Sonic the Hedgehog 2 between 2012 and 2013.
 He said that while it was possible that Episode III could eventually be made, it was unlikely.
 Whitehead would go on to lead the development of Sonic Mania (2017), which, like Sonic 4, acts as a sequel to the Genesis Sonic games.
 Sonic 4 and Sonic Mania were frequently compared, with journalists viewing Sonic 4 unfavorably in contrast to Mania.

+In April 2025, an unused Episode II ending cutscene surfaced online; it depicts the Master Emerald rebooting the Death Egg after Sonic and Tails disable it during Episode II's conclusion and features a cameo from Knuckles.
+ComicBook.com wrote that the cutscene suggests Episode III would have featured Eggman tricking Knuckles into helping him.